Jujie-YANG/knowledge_tracing/README.md

 BERT is a powerful language processing model that can be used for a wide range of natural language processing tasks, but it is not specifically designed for knowledge tracing.
 Instead, you may want to use a different type of machine learning model, such as a recurrent neural network (RNN) or a long short-term memory (LSTM) model, which are well-suited to analyzing sequential data like student performance data.
 These models can learn to make predictions about a student's knowledge based on their previous performance, and can be trained using a variety of techniques.

+Monotonic attention is a type of attention mechanism that allows a model to focus on different parts of its input in a monotonic fashion, meaning that the model's focus on the input always moves forward and never goes backwards.
+This can be useful for tasks like machine translation, where the model needs to process the input sentence one word at a time in a specific order.

+Span dynamic convolutional attention is a type of attention mechanism that allows a model to focus on different parts of its input using a convolutional neural network.
+This allows the model to dynamically adjust its focus on the input based on the context of the words, rather than just processing the input in a fixed order.
+This can be useful for tasks like language modeling, where the model needs to understand the meaning of words in context in order to make accurate predictions.

 ## Dataset
 - [ASSISTmentsData](https://sites.google.com/site/assistmentsdata/datasets)
 - [Kaggle: Riiid Answer Correctness Prediction](https://www.kaggle.com/competitions/riiid-test-answer-prediction/data)